 Bacon is widely considered to be one of the tastiest common breakfast foods that people eat.
 Some people eat it every single morning while others just eat it on occasion as a treat.

-No matter how often you eat bacon, you’re going to want it to turn out fantastically every single time you cook it.
-Some people have a hard time getting it to turn out just right, though.
+No matter how often you eat it, you’re going to want it to turn out great every time you cook it.
+Unfortunately, it’s not uncommon to run into problems from time to time.

-For example, you might notice that your bacon keeps shrinking on you as you cook it.
+For example, you might notice that your bacon shrinks as you cook it.
 Is there a good way to keep this from happening?

 Read on to learn about how you can keep bacon from shrinking.
 This should make it easier for you to enjoy it to the fullest when you want to make a special breakfast for your family.